 A lease extension is a legal agreement between the tenant and landlord that extends the temporary possession granted by a rental agreement between the owner of a property and the individual(s) renting.
 This document is subject to legal requirements to ensure validity, for example containing the names of parties to the agreement, dates on which the extension shall begin and end and should reference the earlier rental agreement which the extension pertains to.

 The statutory route of accomplishing a lease extension is governed under the Leasehold Reform Housing & Urban Development Act 1993 (LRHUDA) and provides that the property in question has been under the leaseholder’s ownership for two years.
 LRHUDA provides a formula for how a lease extension is to take place and can be misconstrued by a lay person.

-At Hillary Cooper Law, we have the expertise is managing the process of a lease extension, such includes drafting, serving the section 42 notice correctly, and overall ensuring the desired outcome.
+At Hillary Cooper Law, we have the expertise in managing the process of a lease extension, which includes drafting, serving the section 42 notice correctly, and overall ensuring the desired outcome.

 Collective enfranchisement is the procedure whereby the leaseholder has a legal right under the Leasehold Reform, Housing and Urban Development Act 1993 to buy the freehold of their building as long they meet the qualifying criteria.
 The legislation provides the procedure and timescales set out are followed vigorously.

 This is known to be a difficult process and can be misunderstood if not advised correctly or clearly.